IsaacVerm/mad-trick-explainer/README.md

 There's a handy tool to debug an Angular app called [Augury](https://augury.rangle.io/).

+## CI

+[GitHub Actions](https://help.github.com/en/actions) is used as CI.
+Cypress offers some predefined actions with corresponding [examples](https://github.com/cypress-io/github-action#basic).

+Workflows are defined in the `.github/workflows` folder.

 ## Questions

 Open questions are logged in the GitHub issues section.